logo

 Before making the cold brew coffee, you must gather the necessary equipment:

-- Pitchers: You may also want a separate pitcher of some sort to store and serve the concentrate.
-Glass or stainless steel pitchers are great since they’re easier to clean.
+• Pitchers: You may also want a separate pitcher of some sort to store and serve the concentrate.
+Stainless steel or glass cold brew pitchers are great since they’re easier to clean.

 2. Prepare The Coffee